Home » Symptoms » Cat Symptoms A-Z » Muscle weakness

 - Weight loss: Due to loss of appetite and general weakness, the cat may lose weight.

 A veterinarian should definitely be consulted if the cat shows persistentPersistent means lasting or continuing for an extended period.
-In veterinary medicine, it can refer to chronic diseases or symptoms that do not subside. muscle weakness that does not improve with simple rest or feeding changes.
+In veterinary medicine, it can refer to chronic diseases or symptoms that do not subside.
+Muscle weakness that does not improve with simple rest or changes in feeding.
 Sudden changes in behavior or gait are particularly alarming.

-If the cat shows signs of pain, such as crying or withdrawing when touched, an immediate visit to the veterinarian is advisable.
+If the cat shows signs of Pain, such as crying out or pulling away when touched, an immediate visit to the veterinarian is advisable.
 Pain can indicate a serious underlying cause that needs to be treated.

 In addition, cats with known pre-existing conditions such as diabetes or kidney problems should be monitored regularly by a veterinarian, as these conditions can affect muscle function.